puppetlabs/puppet-docs/source/pe/2.6/install_upgrading.markdown

 **Warning:** If you have created custom modules and stored them in  `/opt/puppet/share/puppet/modules`, the upgrader will fail.
 Before upgrading, you should move your custom modules to `/etc/puppetlabs/puppet/modules`.
 Alternatively, you can update your modules manually to have the correct metadata.

+> **NOTE:** If you are upgrading from PE 1.2.5, make sure your upgrader is for version 2.6.1 or newer.
+Going from 1.2.5 to 2.6.0 on SLES systems may cause upgrade failures, which can be fixed by running the 2.6.1 upgrader.

 Checking For Updates
 -----